Eli Russell Linnetz: Fine art and exhibitions

-Visual and Creative Direction
+Visual and creative direction

 Linnetz has worked as a creative director, photographer, and visual collaborator for a wide range of major artists, global brands, and publications.
 His artist and celebrity collaborations include Lady Gaga, Grimes, Shawn Mendes, Justin Bieber, Selena Gomez, Hailey Bieber, Kim Kardashian, Kanye West, and A$AP Rocky.
-He has produced campaigns and visual content for brands such as Apple, Adidas, Tesla, Burberry, Bvlgari, Guess, Coca‑Cola, Skims, and McDonalds.
+He has produced campaigns and visual content for brands such as Apple, Adidas, Tesla, Burberry, Bvlgari, Guess, Coca-Cola, Skims, and McDonalds.

 Music videos include "Fade" (starring Teyana Taylor) for Kanye West featuring Post Malone, and "Nervous" for Shawn Mendes.
 On stage, he served as creative director for Lady Gaga's Las Vegas residency Enigma, and has provided live creative direction for Kanye West, Normani, Bad Bunny, Justin Bieber.
-On September 2020, Linnetz shared the previously unreleased music video for the Tyga song "Feel Me" through his Instagram account three years later after it was filmed in 2017, ultimately being scrapped after Tyga's breakup with Kylie Jenner.
+In September 2020, Linnetz shared the previously unreleased music video for the Tyga song "Feel Me" through his Instagram account three years later after it was filmed in 2017, ultimately being scrapped after Tyga's breakup with Kylie Jenner.
 It features both Jenner and her older sister Kim Kardashian, partners of Tyga and Kanye West at the time, respectively.

-Linnetz's photography has appeared on covers and in editorial features in numerous publications, including Vogue, GQ, Interview, DUST, Purple, 032C, Vogue Italia, Hypebeast, HighSnobiety, and Kaleidoscope.
+Linnetz's photography has appeared on covers and in editorial features in numerous publications, including Vogue, GQ, Interview, DUST, Purple, 032c, Vogue Italia, Hypebeast, Highsnobiety, and Kaleidoscope.
 Notable shoots include Pharrell Williams, The Rock, and John Mulaney for the 2024 GQ "Man of the Year" issue, Hailey Bieber for Vogue, and numerous covers for Interview including The Weeknd and Selena Gomez.